dfinity/portal/docs/references/ic-interface-spec.md

 The following parameters should be supplied for the call:

-- `url` - the requested URL
+- `url` - the requested URL.
+The URL may specify a custom port number.
+However, only ports 80, 443, and 20000-65535 can be used.
 - `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
+Any value less than or equal to `2MiB` is accepted.
 The call will be charged based on this parameter.
 If not provided, the maximum of `2MiB` will be used.
 - `method` - currently, only GET, HEAD, and POST are supported
 - `headers` - list of HTTP request headers and their corresponding values
 - `transform` - an optional function that transforms raw responses to sanitized responses.
 If provided, the calling canister itself must export this function.